google-research/google-research/kws_streaming/README.md

 because some inference engines do not support updates of the internal buffer variables.

+This lib allow us to do several types of conversions:
-We implemented stateful KWS models with internal state, such models receive input speech data and return classification results.
+1. Non streaming model to stateful KWS models with internal state, such models receive input speech data and return classification results.
-We also implemented stateful KWS models with external state, such models receive input speech data and all states buffers required for model's layers and return classification results with updated states buffers.
+2. Non streaming model to stateful KWS models with external state, such models receive input speech data and all states buffers required for model's layers and return classification results with updated states buffers.